-Reviewed and amended Jan 2011 to remove the communities of Windsor and Peru from the membership
+Review and amended January 2011 to remove Windsor and Peru

 The members of this public health (sub-) coalition in Region 1 agree to work collaboratively to enhance communities’ collective capacity to share resources and respond to public health threats and emergencies, including terrorism and outbreaks of infectious diseases.
 Specifically, coalition members will work collaboratively to: